TosbackCgusBridge-Bot/CGUs-versions/Npr/Privacy Policy.md

 **Children**

 Children should always get permission from their parents before sending any information about themselves (such as their names, email addresses, and phone numbers) via the web or mobile device, to NPR or to anyone else.
-The NPR Services are not directed at children under the age of 13 and NPR does not knowingly allow anyone under the age of 13 to provide any personally-identifying information to NPR.
+NPR does not knowingly allow anyone under the age of 13 to provide any personally-identifying information to NPR.
 If you are under 13, please do not attempt to register for any NPR Services or provide any information about yourself.

 **Gathering of Information**